 Some carcinogens create when handling food, either for preservation or cooking.
-Is the case with meat and fish that have been roasted or smoked and contain polycyclic aromatic hydrocarbons such as benzopyrene, which found in roasted coffee.
+This is the case with meat and fish that have been roasted or smoked and contain polycyclic aromatic hydrocarbons such as benzopyrene, which is found in roasted coffee.
 Nitrosamines are other carcinogens formed by the reaction between amines in food and nitrites used as food additives.

 Polycyclic aromatic hydrocarbons originate in roasted or smoked foods and foods grown in areas with high pollution levels from burning petroleum or coal derivatives.

 Industrially manufactured substances such as artificial sweeteners or nitrites used as food additives can also be carcinogens.